 I think that’s why I felt slightly fluttery inside.
 It was this moment of treading on unfamiliar ground.
 We were actually exchanging something like affection.

 Since the confrontation last month in which I pushed Daniel to express his emotions and ended up telling him I liked him (but didn’t like when he wasn’t nice), there have been plenty of moments he could easily have been offended by me.
 Times of rebuking him.
 Times of overlooking him.
-(The worst was one day when I unintentionally skipped over him during our daily “how are you?” time and then shut down the kid who tried to inform me of that fact, assuming the kid was being disruptive.)
+(The worst being the day I unintentionally skipped over him during daily “how are you?” time, then shut down the kid who tried to inform me of that fact, assuming the kid was being disruptive.)

 But while he used to be on the defensive with me, prone to take everything I did personally, now he isn’t.

 That one conversation was powerful enough to tear down the barriers between us.